National projects

 Project leader: Ing. Šoltésová Prnová Marta, PhD.

 SAS cosolvers: Mgr.
-Boďo Pavol, RNDr.
+Boďo Pavol, PhD., RNDr.
 Kováčiková Lucia, PhD., Ing. Švík Karol, CSc.

 Annotation: A microbial imbalance inside the gastrointestinal tract (dysbiosis) can be associated with metabolic disorders such as obesity, insulin resistance, diabetes and immunity dysfunction.
 However, these relationships are still controversial and need further investigation.
 The aim of this project is focused on better understanding of mutual interactions of gut microbiota and the diabetic state and to reveal their consequences on development of chronic diabetic complications with the main attention to peripheral neuropathy.
 Effects of cemtirestat, a novel aldose reductase inhibitor, on the above mentioned processes will be studied.
 The experimental data will produce valuable knowledge on the role of microbiota alterations in the etiology of diabetic peripheral neuropathy and indicate potential therapeutic approaches.